The Aviation DataBase®

 4. Click on "Edit | Select all"

-5. In MS-Word 6, Right click, then "Font" and change color to "Auto"; In Word-97, you can use the Font "A" icon on the toolbar and select "Automatic"
+5. Use the Font "A" icon on the toolbar and select "Automatic"

 7. If you re-save the document, the colors are permanently removed.